maxxk/programming-languages/presentations/05-Static-Semantics.md

 <div class="small">Example from: http://www.c-sharpcorner.com/UploadFile/deveshomar/generic-method-overloading-in-C-Sharp/</div>

 # Scope
 *Scope* of a binding is a textual region in program in which a binding is active.
-We may also use term *scope* to call the region of a program of maximal size in which no bindings are destroyed (masked).
+We may also use term *scope* to designate the region of a program of maximal size in which no bindings are destroyed (masked).
 ```c
 char *a = "QWE123\0";
 char* fun() {